kcip/bloggie/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+> Search and filter User(s) & Post(s)
+> Expand Post create/edit features (ie: add images, more control over post styling )

 ***

 ## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> Use this section to include a brief code snippet of functionality that you are proud of and a brief description -- Coming soon.

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+> Use this section to list of all major issues encountered and their resolution -- Coming soon.